SonyCSLParis/CSL-Lights/README.md

 ## Install the library

 ```
-cd CSL-light
+cd ControlLight
 python setup.py develop
 ```
 1. Try running the code:

-On Windows: ```python  CSLlight/CSLlight.py --port COMx``` by replacing "COMx" by the correct COM port identified in step 1.
+On Windows: ```python  ControlLight/ControlLight.py --port COMx``` by replacing "COMx" by the correct COM port identified in step 1.

-On Linux: ```python3  CSLlight/CSLlight.py --port /dev/ttyACM0```
+On Linux: ```python3  ControlLight/ControlLight.py --port /dev/ttyACM0```

 You should see the LED blink.

 2. Open the python code to see how it works.
-Open the python code [CSLlight.py](CSLlight/CSLlight.py).
+Open the python code [ControlLight.py](ControlLight/ControlLight.py).
 The code is commented and allows to control the frequency and amplitude of the LEDs.
 Set the parameters:
 The content of interest is after ``if __name__ == __main__:``
 - replace the COM port with the one of your set-up ([tutorial](https://www.arduino.cc/en/Guide/ArduinoUno)).
 - input the correct ports for the LED control.
 The port 3 and 11 are good choices because they are PWM pins which allow to control the intensity level of the LEDs rather than only ON-OFF.